 “In God is my salvation and my glory: the rock of my strength, and my refuge, is in God.
 Trust in Him at all times; ye people, pour out your heart before Him: God is a refuge for us”(Psalm 62:7,8 emphasis added).

-For more information on making God your refuge, please visit our page on The Way to God.
+For more information on making God your protection, please visit our page on The Way to God.